WilliamIsted/craft-plural/README.md

-# CraftPlural
+# Plural
-Plural - Just a simple plugin
+Just a simple plugin for Craft CMS